-BUSINESS SECTOR BUSINESS SERVICES

-COMPANY PROFILE

-About ICAP CRIF

-ICAP CRIF (previously ICAP S.A. group of companies), with 59 years of successful presence in Greece, Romania, Bulgaria and Cyprus, is the market leader in Credit Risk & Business Information Solutions in Southeastern Europe.
-As of December 23rd, 2021, ICAP CRIF is a wholly owned company of CRIF.
-ICAP CRIF, through 6 companies, provides innovative solutions to a wide range of business challenges, which are grouped into 5 categories: Business Information & Credit Risk Solutions, Ratings & Analytics Services, Marketing & Sales Solutions, Technology Solutions and Advanced Analytics and Consulting Services.

-ICAP CRIF S.A. is the only company in Greece that has been recognized as an External Credit Assessment Institution

-IRON MOUNTAIN HELLAS

-Thessi Dio Pefka, Lofos Kirillou, 19300 Aspropirgos, Attica Telephone: +30 213 016 7500 Website: www.ironmountain.gr Contact Person: Sotiria Moskofidou (ECAI) by the Bank of Greece, as well as, certified as a Credit Rating Agency (CRA), by the European Securities and Markets Authority (ESMA).

-About CRIF

-With 6,500 professionals in 45 Countries, of 4 Continents and €608 M total Revenues, in 2021, CRIF (www.crif.com) is a global Company, specializing in Credit & Business Information Systems, Analytics, Outsourcing and Processing Services, as well as Advanced Digital Solutions for Credit and Open Banking.
-CRIF brings together Human Intelligence, best in class Technology and Digital Innovation, to provide added value solutions to its global clients, which are more than 10,500 Financial Institutions, 600 Insurance Companies, 82,000 Businesses and 1,000,000 Consumers.
+BUSINESS SECTOR BUSINESS SERVICES COMPANY PROFILE About ICAP CRIF ICAP CRIF (previously ICAP S.A. group of companies), with 60 years of successful presence in Greece, Romania, Bulgaria, Cyprus, is the market leader in credit risk and business information solutions in SE Europe.
+As of December 2021, ICAP CRIF is a wholly owned company of CRIF.
+It is an important regional hub within CRIF Group and operates as a single entity under one common management team.
+It provides innovative solutions which are grouped into five categories: business information and credit risk solutions, credit rating agency services, marketing and sales solutions, technology solutions and advanced analytics and consulting, and analytics and technologies.
+ICAP CRIF S.A. is the only company in Greece that has been recognized as an external credit assessment institution (ECAI) by the Bank of Greece, as well as, certified as a credit rating agency (CRA), by the European Securities and Markets Authority.
+About CRIF With 6,400+ professionals in 37 countries on four continents and €714 million total revenues, in 2022, CRIF is a global company, specializing in credit and business information systems, analytics, outsourcing and processing services, as well as advanced digital solutions for credit and open banking.
+CRIF brings together human intelligence, best in class technology, and digital innovation to provide added value solutions to its global clients, which are more than 10,500 financial institutions, 600 insurance companies, 90,000 businesses, and 1,000,000 consumers.
+JANSSEN-CILAG PHARMACEUTICALS S.A.C.I 56 Eirinis Ave., 15121 Pefki, Attica Telephone: +30 210 612 9194 Fax: +30 210 612 9194 E-mail: kstavrop@its.jnj.com Website: www.janssen.com/greece Contact Person: Kely Stavropoulou BUSINESS SECTOR PHARMACEUTICAL COMPANY